FestivalOfDoubt/FestivalOfDoubt.github.io/guide.md

 permalink: /guide/
 ---

 If you're contributing an article, please read these instructions on how to write and post an article on this blog.
+The blog lives in this [github repository](https://github.com/FestivalOfDoubt/FestivalOfDoubt.github.io)

-##Using Markdown
+## Using Markdown

 All articles are written in markdown with minimal formatting necessary.
 To a first approximation your article should simply be a plain text file.
 Here's the basic template your article should use: